code-rhapsodie/SyliusExtendedElasticsearchPlugin/README.md

     //...
 }
 ```

-If it's not the case(`ProductAttribute` doesn't implement `FinderExcludable`), the product attribute exclusion menu list will not be visible and will not appear. <br/>
+If it's not the case (`ProductAttribute` doesn't implement `FinderExcludable`), the product attribute exclusion menu list will not be visible and will not appear.

+It works the same way if you want to allow dynamic exclusion of product options